Authorization¶

 spec:

-Paas: my-paas
+paas: my-paas

 # The namespace would only contain RoleBindings for the `my-paas-us` group, which drills